legend-exp/legend-data-format-specs/docs/src/hdf5.md

 ## Encoded arrays

 Specialized structures should exist to represent encoded data.
-An important application is for lossless compression of waveform vectors (see [Data Compression](@ref).
+An important application is for lossless compression of waveform vectors (see [Data Compression](@ref)).
+All HDF5 objects representing encoded arrays must carry (in addition to the usual `datatype`) a `codec` string attribute holding the encoder algorithm identifier (a list can be found in [Data Compression](@ref)) in order to be decoded.
+Some decoders might require additional mandatory attributes.

 ### Encoded [Array of equal-sized arrays](@ref)

+An encoded array of equal-sized arrays is stored as an HDF5 group that contains two datasets:

 * `encoded_data`: the encoded data, for example a [Vector of vectors](@ref).
 The type of the elements must be unsigned 8-bit integers (i.e. bytes)
 * `decoded_size`: 1-dimensional dataset that stores the lengths of the original (decoded) arrays